Ryo-N7/Ryo-N7.github.io/_posts/2017-09-10-sakura-bloom.md

 ![](../assets/2017-09-10-sakura-bloom_files/unnamed-chunk-10-1.png)

-Better! but does not look good on a drab grey background...
+The colors are more pink and sakura-like but does not look good on a drab grey background...
+The mix of colors look a bit garish but I chose them because they would stand out against a sakura tree background image that I want to place...
 So let's add a background image!

 ``` r